fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/general-rules-for-data-correctness.md

-# General rules for data correctness
+# General Rules for Data Correctness

 ?> The table below compiles an initial set of business rules identified in the GENERAL GUIDANCE part, or already